A hidden Markov model for statistical arbitrage in international crude oil futures markets: Empirical analysis

 Given the similarities among the three crude oil futures contracts, it is natural to study whether the stochastic trend found in the three series is common.
-Among the two traditional approaches to cointegration, the one of \cite{EG87} and the one of \cite{J88} and \cite{Johansen}, we opt for the latter.
+Among the two main approaches to cointegration, the one of \cite{EG87} and the one of \cite{J88} and \cite{Johansen}, we opt for the latter.
 Indeed, the Engle and Granger approach would require to choose a priori a reference futures contract among the three under consideration and there is no objective way to do so.
-In order to assess any cointegrating relationship by means of the Johansen procedure, we first need to frame them in a vector autoregressive model of order $p$ (VAR($p$) henceforth).
-We choose $p$ by minimizing the Schwartz IC, which is known to deliver the most parsimonious model.
-On our test sample, we obtain that the optimal number of lags $p$ is equal to two\footnote{This result on the optimal $p$ is quite stable even when considering different test samples, namely when changing $t_0$ and/or $t_B$.
-In the few remaining cases, the optimal $p$ turns out to be equal either to one or three.}.
+In order to assess any cointegrating relationship by means of the Johansen procedure, we first formulate a vector autoregressive model of order $p$ (VAR($p$) henceforth).
+We choose $p$ by minimizing the Schwarz IC, which is known to deliver the most parsimonious specification.
+On our test sample, we obtain that the optimal number of lags $p$ is equal to two (this result is quite stable even when considering different test samples, namely when changing $t_0$ and/or $t_B$).
 The resulting (reduced-form) VAR(2) can be written as